joshtwynham/lovely-logs/README.md

 ### Appenders

-Appenders detemine where the logs are recorded.
+Appenders determine where the logs are recorded.
 They are added using the `AddAppender(Appender appender)` method.
 There are three types of `Appender`: `ConsoleAppender`, `FileAppender` and `RollingFileAppender`.
 Every logger comes with a `ConsoleAppender` by default, which can be removed using the method `RemoveAppender(Appender appender)`.
 The `FileAppender` is constructed with the directory of a .txt file you would like to use to record all logs to, and the `RollingFileAppender` is constructed with a directory that will begin logging in a .txt titled with the current date and resume logging in a new file when the date changes.

 ### Formatting logs